Complain about council or housing association repairs

 Consider legal action against your landlord

-It may be possible to take your landlord to court if you reported repairs but they weren't done or have been done poorly.
+You can sometimes take your landlord to court if the repairs you requested weren't done or were done badly.

-The court can order your landlord to carry out repairs.
+The court can order your landlord to carry out repairs and pay you compensation.